For Healthcare Professionals:

 - Wernicke encephalopathy (thiamine/vitamin B1 deficiency): This neurological emergency occurs acutely after prolonged vomiting, for example during pregnancy, malnutrition, or chronic alcohol abuse.
 Typical features include marked gait instability and subtle eye movement abnormalities, such as an initially upward-beating and later downward-beating nystagmus, or gaze-evoked nystagmus.

--> Clinical practice tip: If there is justified suspicion, high-dose thiamine (200–500 mg three times daily) must be administered intravenously immediately, even before laboratory results are available.
+→ Clinical practice tip according to the publication: If there is justified suspicion, high-dose thiamine (200–500 mg 3 times daily) must be administered intravenously immediately — even before laboratory results are available!

-- Demyelinating diseases, such as multiple sclerosis: Acute MS plaques in the brainstem region or at the entry zone of the vestibular nerve fiber can trigger an acute vestibular syndrome with central ocular signs.
+- Demyelinating diseases (e.g. multiple sclerosis): Acute MS plaques in the brainstem or at the entry zone of the vestibular nerve fiber can trigger an acute vestibular syndrome with central oculomotor disturbances.

 - Space-occupying lesions of the posterior fossa: Benign or malignant tumors, such as brainstem gliomas or cerebellar metastases, can directly compress the central vestibular pathways.
 When tumor growth exceeds the brain’s compensatory mechanisms or surrounding edema develops, dizziness, gait ataxia, and vomiting can begin suddenly or worsen dramatically, which can then clinically appear, incorrectly, like an acute stroke.

-- Vestibular migraine: The very first severe vertigo attack of vestibular migraine is frequently misinterpreted as a stroke in the acute setting.
-Cases have been documented in the medical literature in which patients mistakenly received intravenous thrombolysis, a powerful medication used to dissolve blood clots, because the symptoms could not be properly distinguished.
+- Vestibular migraine: The very first severe dizziness attack of vestibular migraine is often misinterpreted as a stroke in the acute setting.
+Cases are documented in the medical literature in which patients mistakenly received intravenous thrombolysis — a potent medication used to dissolve blood clots — because the symptoms could not be clearly differentiated.

 Dangerous non-neurological causes

-If affected patients do not have eye jerking movements (nystagmus) and the symptoms do not worsen markedly with head movements, internal medicine-related triggers become more likely:
+If affected patients do not have nystagmus and the symptoms do not worsen markedly with head movements, internal medicine-related triggers become more likely:

 - Medication intoxication: Excessively high therapeutic levels of centrally acting medications such as antiepileptic drugs (phenytoin, carbamazepine, oxcarbazepine) or lithium can trigger severe acute dizziness and coordination disorders.